civo/cli/README.md

   -k, --sshkey string        the instance's ssh key you can use the Name or the ID -g, --tags string          the instance's tags
-  -w, --wait                 wait until the instance's is ready --allowed-ips <ip1,ip2,...> Specifies a comma-separated list of IP addresses that the instance is allowed to use (for IP/MAC spoofing protection).
+  -w, --wait                 wait until the instance's is ready --allowed-ips <ip1,ip2,...> Specifies a comma-separated list of IP addresses that the instance is allowed to use (for IP/MAC spoofing protection, the allowed_ips need to be within the network subnet that the instance is attached to).
   --network-bandwidth-limit <limit_mbps> Sets the network bandwidth limit for the instance in Mbps.
 Use 0 for unlimited.
 ```